CCRSF-IFX/SF_Fastq-QC/README.md

 # Sequencing Facility Fastq-QC pipeline: Nopipe

-No Pipe is an abbreviated pipeline that will just run Fastqc and allows raw fastq files upload to either Biowulf or DME.
+No Pipe is an abbreviated pipeline that will run Fastqc and generate multiqc report.

 ## Quality Control (QC):